How to Revive a Wilting Orchid

 Key Takeaways:

-• A wilting orchid is because the plant is stressed due to low humidity, excessively high or low temperatures, too much or not enough water or because the potting medium retains too much moisture around the roots.
+• A wilting orchid is because the plant is stressed due to low humidity, excessively high or low temperatures, too much or insufficient water, or because the potting medium retains too much moisture around the roots.
 Orchid leaves wilt and turn yellow due to root rot.

-• Orchid flowers wilt as a result of a sudden change in temperature and humidity or because of root rot due to overwatering or a potting medium that retains too much moisture.
-Orchids require a temperature range of 55°F and 75°F and a high humidity to prevent flowers wilting.
+• Orchid flowers wilt due to a sudden change in temperature and humidity because of root rot due to overwatering or a potting medium that retains too much moisture.
+Orchids require a temperature range of 55°F and 75°F and a high humidity to prevent flower wilting.

-• The reason for orchids wilting after repotting is because of transplant shock due to a contrast in conditions or drought stress.
-Orchids wilt due to a sudden change in humidity, temperature or airflow.
+• Orchids wilting after repotting transplant shock due to a contrast in conditions or drought stress.
+Orchids wilt due to a sudden change in humidity, temperature, or airflow.
 Orchid roots need time to adjust to new potting soil to be able to draw up moisture to prevent wilting leaves.

 Recent Posts